cisocrgroup/Resources/manuals/pocoto-manual.md

 command line switch.
 Remember the names of those two output files for the next step.

-### Importing the language profile for your OCRed document
+### Importing the error profile for your OCRed document
 As the final step, you have to import the two output files of the profiler into \pocoto{}.